conda/conda-build/docs/source/resources/define-metadata.rst

          - somefolder/*.some-extension

 Files can be excluded by specifying `files` as a dictionary separating files to `include` from those to `exclude`.
-Files from other packages are automatically excluded:
+Files installed to the prefix by host dependencies are automatically excluded when the include/exclude syntax is used:

 .. code-block:: yaml